This story was updated on April 19, 2018.

 We know, we know: Taxes take time.

-And sometimes, you can’t get around to filing your taxes by the April 15th deadline.
+And sometimes, you can't get around to filing your taxes by the deadline (which was April 17, 2018, this year).

-Of course, you’re not the first person to land in this predicament.
-Every year, about 7% of taxpayers file for a six-month extension.
+Of course, you're not the first person to land in this predicament.
+Bloomberg reports that every year, about 8% of taxpayers file for a six-month extension, according to the IRS.

 But if this is the first year you find yourself in this group, read on to find everything you need to know about filing an extension.